aido/AidoATP/README.md

 The SMA algorithm reaction to trends is slower than both the EMA algorithm and the Advance/Decline Spread algorithm.
 Similar to the EMA, the SMA buy and sell deciscion is based on the crossover between two SMAs, one long and one short.
 The length of these moving averages is configurable.

-Volume articipation algorithm (VWAP Cross)
+Volume Participation algorithm (VWAP Cross)
 ------------------------------------------

 The trend observer functionality constantly monitors the market for trends.
 A combination of the Advance/Decline Spread, SMA and EMA algorithms decide what way the market is trending.